Living Standard — Last Updated 13 May 2026

 built-in navigating URL attributes list, and if attribute

-contains a javascript: URL, then remove an attribute
+contains a javascript: URL, then remove attribute

 If child's namespace is